SCLBD/DeepfakeBench/README.md

 This repository is licensed by [The Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/en) under Creative Commons Attribution-NonCommercial 4.0 International Public License (identified as [CC BY-NC-4.0 in SPDX](https://spdx.org/licenses/)).
 More details about the license could be found in [LICENSE](./LICENSE).

 This project is built by the Secure Computing Lab of Big Data (SCLBD) at The School of Data Science (SDS) of The Chinese University of Hong Kong, Shenzhen, directed by Professor [Baoyuan Wu](https://sites.google.com/site/baoyuanwu2015/home).
-SCLBD focuses on research of trustworthy AI, including backdoor learning, adversarial examples, federated learning, fairness, etc.
+SCLBD focuses on the research of trustworthy AI, including backdoor learning, adversarial examples, federated learning, fairness, etc.

-If any suggestion or comment, please contact us at <wubaoyuan@cuhk.edu.cn>.
+If any suggestions or comments, please contact us at <wubaoyuan@cuhk.edu.cn>.